-- 1. In addition to the Hash Keys, you have the option to use attribute columns to create the Link table.
-Select the Show attribute columns check box below the Available Columns pane to display and select the attribute columns that will be populated by the Wizard on the new Link table. - 2.
+- a.
+In addition to the Hash Keys, you have the option to use attribute columns to create the Satellite table.
+Select the Show attribute columns check box below the Available Columns pane to display and select the attribute columns that will be populated by the Wizard in the new Satellite - b.
 Selecting the Include hub/link key source columns check box will include the hub hash key source column when the Satellite table is created.